r-teller/ReadMe/google-cloud/1-vpn-overlay-for-vpc-peer-routing/readme.md

 - https://cloud.google.com/vpc/docs/vpc-peering#restrictions

 ## Example Scenario
-ihaz.cloud has two projects (alpha & bravo).
+Our example organization `ihaz.cloud` has two projects (alpha & bravo).
 The alpha project has a VPC with a GKE private cluster deployed (without an external ip assigned to the master) and is peered with both the google managed vpc (hosts GKE Master nodes) and the bravo vpc.

 *Note: Since this is a private cluster and it does NOT have a public endpoint*